Business Process Modeling Techniques with Examples

 4. Data Flow Diagrams – Yourdon’s Technique

-They are used to record the processes analysed as a part of the design documentation.
+They are used to record the processes analyzed as a part of the design documentation.
 A DFD can be seen as a method of organizing data from its raw state.
 DFDs are the backbone of structured analysis that was developed in the early sixties by Yourdon.

 Data Flow Diagram Example